olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: N

-Descrizione del campo:The lowest and the highest temperature at which the strain was tested for growing.
+Descrizione del campo: The lowest and the highest temperature at which the strain was tested for growing.
 Example: 15;35

+Usare il punto (.) come separatore decimale

+Esempio di valori validi:

+* 25-37.5
+* 36-38

 MIRRI Recommended growth temperature